norahX3X/Project-1-io/README.md

 ```

 ## unsolved problems
-the transtion between 2 pages is so slow
+the transition between 2 pages is so slow

 ## future plans
-⋅⋅*alart to take useres input and there choise of bugs
+⋅⋅*alart to take useres input and there choice of bugs
 ⋅⋅*online game for online players
 ⋅⋅*lead board for all players name and there top scores(rounds)